 When Do You Let Your Athletes Return To Sports After ACL Surgery?

 S.S: My ACL surgery post-op protocol involves brief ( about 7 days ) immobilization of the knee in full extension and full weight bearing as tolerated.
 In some animal studies done at HSS, a short period of post-op immobilization leads to better quality ACL graft biologic tendon to bone attachment.
 In addition, this has helped me encourage patients to achieve early post-op full extension of the knee, which is very important.
 After about 7 days, I remove the brace and start physical therapy to reduce swelling, get full range of motion and start isometric strengthening progressing to closed chain lower extremity strengthening.
 I modify this program for patients with a meniscus repair or a multi-ligament reconstruction.
 I will allow patients to start a running program at 3 months if they can pass a series of four, simple to administer, functional tests.
-These test were developed by a joint group of orthopaedic surgeons and physical therapists and were published in a special issue of the journal Sports Health.
+These tests were developed by a joint group of orthopedic surgeons and physical therapists and were published in a special issue of the journal Sports Health.
 During this time they continue to work on strength and neuromuscular control.

 D.G : I work very aggressively to have the patient regain full knee extension in the first few days or at least a week or two after surgery.
 I also have them work with the physical therapist to regain quadriceps strength as quickly as possible.
 I tend to allow full weight-bearing unless I perform a repair of a bucket-handle meniscus tear.
-Otherwise I use a fairly standard protocol, usually restricting jogging for 10 to 12 weeks after surgery and progressing to sport-specific activities in the coming weeks.
+Otherwise, I use a fairly standard protocol, usually restricting jogging for 10 to 12 weeks after surgery and progressing to sport-specific activities in the coming weeks.

 D.O : Initially, start physical therapy within a week.
 Unless I need to perform a microfracture, I typically do not use a continuous passive motion machine (CPM).
 Icing after surgery is a great pain reliever.
 The compression ice machines work great, but typically they are not covered by insurance.
 A frozen bag of peas can work pretty well in its place.